Are You Ready for Spring?

 Safety Measures

-- Contact a certified arborist from Ichabod’s Tree Experts to inspect and assess damaged trees
+• Contact a certified arborist from Ichabod’s Tree Experts to inspect and assess damaged trees that may require a professional tree removal service company

 When to Start:

-- Wait until temperatures are consistently above 50°F (typically by late March to April) before heavy cleanup
+• When temperatures are consistently above 50°F (typically by late March to April) and before storms can create heavy cleanup

 Key Spring Cleanup Guidelines

-- Manage Debris: Rake leaves and twigs, but consider composting them to support wildlife
+• Manage Debris: Rake leaves and twigs but consider composting them to support wildlife.
+Larger areas may require a professional tree service company to remove excessive debris.

 Why Spring Cleanup Matters